tacochip/CEG4110.github.io/README.md

 ## Week 8:
 ### Progress Report:
 This week contained the "mid-term demo day".
-Our group had already established a solid front-end for our website and decided on Tuesday that we were fully ready to present the following Thursday.
-On Thursday, our project website was presented to Sean Banerjee and received light constructive criticism that offered new insight to how we will construct our back-end information flow.
+Our group had already established a solid frontend for our website and decided on Tuesday that we were fully ready to present the following Thursday.
+On Thursday, our project website was presented to Sean Banerjee and received light constructive criticism that offered new insight to how we will construct our backend information flow.
 No further work was completed after presenting the project.

 ### Number of Meetings: 0